A critical role of the dry cow program

 - 51% of all new environmental streptococci intramammary infections occurred while dry.1

-- 56% of clinical mastitis cases due to Streptococcus uberis originated in the dry period.2
+- 56% of clinical mastitis cases due to Streptococcus uberis originated in the dry period.3

 - 33% of clinical mastitis cases due to Streptococcus dysgalactiae originated in the dry period.3

 The prevalence of Gram-negative bacteria also remains a threat to herd productivity and udder health, especially during the dry period.
-Nearly 40 percent of all mastitis infections on dairy operations are caused by Gram-negative bacteria,4 such as Escherichia coli (E. coli).
-If left untreated, milk and moderate Gram-negative mastitis can become severe and toxic, reducing herd productivity and a dairy’s bottom line.
+Nearly 21 percent of all mastitis infections on dairy operations are caused by Gram-negative bacteria,4 such as Escherichia coli (E. coli).
+If left untreated, mild and moderate Gram-negative mastitis can become severe and toxic, reducing herd productivity and a dairy’s bottom line.

-ORBESEAL® internal teat sealant and an Escherichia coli (E. coli) vaccine, ENVIRACOR™ J-5, are essential components in a complete dry cow program.
+ORBESEAL® internal teat sealant and an Escherichia coli (E. coli) vaccine, ENVIRACOR® J-5, are essential components in a complete dry cow program.
 When used properly, ORBESEAL can help prevent new infections in the dry cow environment by acting as a physical barrier between mastitis-causing bacteria and the udder.
-Vaccinating against E. coli mastitis can help boost cows’ immunity against clinical signs.
+Vaccinating against E. coli mastitis can help boost cows’ immunity and aid in the control of clinical signs.

-A complete dry cow management program can help your dairy lower somatic cell counts when dry cows re-enter their lactation, reduce mastitis outbreaks during lactation, lower treatment costs and associated labor costs, and add potential extra milk quality premiums to the dairy.
-To help ensure your cows are productive in their lactation, work with your veterinarian to establish best practices for a dry cow program on your dairy.
+A complete dry cow management program can decrease the number of existing intrammammary infections and/or prevent new infections during the early weeks of the dry period.5 To help ensure your cows are productive in their lactation, work with your veterinarian to establish best practices for a dry cow program on your dairy.

 Refer to the ORBESEAL label for complete instructions on proper administration at dry off and removal at freshening.